BinaryKits/BinaryKits.Zpl/README.md

 ZPLFont font = new ZPLFont(fontWidth: 50, fontHeight: 50);

 var labelElements = new List<ZPLElementBase>();
-//Specail character is repalced with space labelElements.Add(new ZPLTextField(sampleText, 10, 10, font, useHexadecimalIndicator: false));
+// Specail character is repalced with space labelElements.Add(new ZPLTextField(sampleText, 10, 10, font, useHexadecimalIndicator: false));
-//Specail character is repalced Hex value using ^FH labelElements.Add(new ZPLTextField(sampleText, 10, 50, font, useHexadecimalIndicator: true));
+// Specail character is repalced Hex value using ^FH labelElements.Add(new ZPLTextField(sampleText, 10, 50, font, useHexadecimalIndicator: true));
-//Only the first line is displayed labelElements.Add(new ZPLSingleLineFieldBlock(sampleText, 10, 150, 500, font));
+// Only the first line is displayed labelElements.Add(new ZPLSingleLineFieldBlock(sampleText, 10, 150, 500, font));
-//Max 2 lines, text exceeding the maximum number of lines overwrites the last line. labelElements.Add(new ZPLFieldBlock(sampleText, 10, 300, 400, font, 2));
+// Max 2 lines, text exceeding the maximum number of lines overwrites the last line. labelElements.Add(new ZPLFieldBlock(sampleText, 10, 300, 400, font, 2));
 // Multi - line text within a box region labelElements.Add(new ZPLTextBlock(sampleText, 10, 600, 400, 100, font));